 I was living in the Maldives myself several years ago.
 And that is why I’ve been looking forward to doing this interview with someone who is still enjoying expat life here.

 I arrived in the Maldives just after a coup, and I don’t think I had any idea about all the issues going on in this beautiful island nation.

 Within a year I decided to leave again because I couldn’t deal with the corruption, injustice, and lack of freedom anymore.

 Yes, as expats you have easy access to amazing resorts, yachts, and incredible diving, all at discounted rates.

 But the rest of the time you live in a very strict Muslim country, either on an extremely densely populated island or inside a resort, which expats often refer to as ”living in a golden cage”.

 While I left, other expats stayed and got used to life in the Maldives.
 One of them is Ruth, who has lived here for almost 10 years now, and I am very happy to share her story.

 In the Ask an Expat series I interview people living all over the world but outside of their home country.
-I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving abroad and information about what to see and do in the city, town or country the expat now calls home.
+I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving abroad and information about the place the expat now calls home.

-Expat life in the Maldives
+Living in the Maldives